Make a faux barn wood Christmas tree skirt box for about $4!

 I love the look of those Christmas tree box stands made of barn wood.
 But we are in the middle of our big kitchen remodel, and my husband does not need to spend his time building one more thing.
+I also don’t want to store something big and bulky all year.
 So I came up with a great DIY Christmas tree stand alternative that looks like rustic wood but is super easy and cheap to make (no power tools required).
 Guys, hold on to your hats.
 This is exciting…

 That pretty wood tree stand?
 It’s made of cardboard and paper!
 The whole thing took about half an hour to make and cost me $4!
 And it is shockingly realistic.

 Here’s how you can make your own “wooden” Christmas tree box stand.

 Step 1.
 Gather materials.
 You’ll need a giant cardboard box, a utility knife, a hot glue gun, and some wood look paper.
 The paper I used is actually THIS bulletin board paper that I bought at Joann.
 It’s located in the teacher supply aisle.
 With a coupon, it only cost me $4.